 Let the batter rest while you preheat the oven.

 STEP 4: Scoop.
 Use a large cookie scoop to scoop the cookie dough.
-Place 6 cookie dough balls on a cookie sheet with parchment paper.
+Place 6 cookie dough balls on a prepared baking sheet with parchment paper.

 To make your cookies look like mine, top with extra chocolate chips on top of the cookie dough balls!

 STEP 5: Bake.
-Bake the cookies for 13-15 minutes until the edges are golden brown but the middle is still slightly underdone.
+Bake the cookies for 13-15 minutes in the preheated oven until the edges are golden brown but the middle is still slightly underdone.